transdigiware/blockchain/howto/ibp-console-identities.md

 1. Open the CA tile.
 2. Ensure that the identity that is currently associated with the CA is the identity that you want to generate a new certificate and private key for by clicking **Associated identity for root CA**:
 ![Associated identity](../images/AssocIdentity.png "Associated identity"){: caption="Figure 2.
 Associated identity for root CA." caption-side="bottom"}
-3. Select the correct identity from your wallet and click **Associate identity**.
+3. Select the correct identity from your wallet, or enter its enroll ID and secret, and click **Associate identity**.
 4. Now you can click  **Re-enroll identity** to generate a new enrollment certificate and private key.
 5. Because the certificate and private key are never stored by the console, you must download them and store them securely.
 6. Add the new identity to your console wallet.
-7. If this is an admin identity, and the associated MSP definition was not created with **NodeOUs** enabled, then you also need to update the associated organization MSP definition with the new public admin certificate.
-When **NodeOUs** are enabled, the admin role is inserted directly into the certificate itself and the MSP does not need to be updated.
-To find out whether the MSP definition was created with NodeOUs enabled, open the MSP definition in the Organizations tab and examine the setting of the **NodeOUs** field.
-When **NodeOUs** is not enabled, you need to perform the following additional steps.
+7. If this is an MSP **admin** identity, and the associated MSP definition was not created with `Node OUs` enabled, then you also need to update the associated organization MSP definition with the new admin signed certificate.
+When `Node OUs` are enabled, the admin role is inserted directly into the certificate itself and therefore the MSP does not need to be updated.
+To find out whether the MSP definition was created with `Node OUs` enabled, open the MSP definition in the Organizations tab and examine the setting of the `Node OUs` field.
+When the `Node OUs` configuration is not enabled, you need to perform the following additional steps.
   - Add the new certs to the organization MSP definition.
-See [Updating an organization MSP definition](/docs/blockchain?topic=blockchain-ibp-console-organizations#ibp-console-organizations-new-admins-steps) for more instructions.
+See [Updating an organization MSP definition](/docs/blockchain?topic=blockchain-ibp-console-organizations#ibp-console-organizations-new-admins-steps){: external} for more instructions.
   - Update any channels that this MSP organization is part of.
 Refer to the topic on [Adding a new channel admin certificate](/docs/blockchain?topic=blockchain-ibp-console-organizations#ibp-console-organizations-new-admins-existing-channel) for details.

-If the certificates were generated from an external CA, then they need to be renewed by the CA where they were generated, and then you can use them when you follow the instructions in the Step 7 above.
+If the certificates were generated from an external CA, Fabric CA client, or Fabric SDKs, then they need to be renewed by the same mechanism.
+You can then use them to follow the instructions in the Step 7 above.

-If you have hit the enrollment limit for a user, you can register a new user and then enroll and use the generated certificates in Step 7 as needed.
+If you have hit the enrollment limit for a user, simply use the console to register and enroll a new user and then use the generated certificates in Step 7 as normal.
 {: tip}

 ## Using the command line to view certificate expiration